What Story Analytics Help With

 The thing is, trying to navigate the best way to break down your Story analytics can be daunting for anyone with an active account and a busy schedule.
 This is especially true given the fact that Instagram stories only last that long for 24 hours.

 These factors make it difficult to form proper projections to help you better understand your overall analytics.
 Accessing a few key metrics is the first step.
-One of the first things you can do is to start by ensuring you aren’t losing valuable data within 30 days by using Flick to access real-time data, and across any period.
+One of the first things you can do is to start by ensuring you aren’t losing valuable data within 30 days by using Flick to access real-time data, across any period.

 How to Access Instagram Story Metrics